August 4, 2021: Louisiana Gov. John Bel Edwards Reinstates Mask Mandate

-All Louisianians 16 and older may now receive the COVID-19 vaccine.
+All Louisianians 12 and older may now receive the COVID-19 vaccine.
 Several vaccines for COVID-19 are being distributed.
 Stay up to date by reading the La.
 Dept. of Health website, the Natchitoches Parish Journal, or other news outlets.
 (This Guide and the Nursing and Allied Health LibGuide include many links to reliable information.)
 But do not believe everything you see on social media or websites of dubious reliability.
 For more about how to evaluate online sources, see the Information Literacy LibGuide.
+Local leaders and businesses are now in charge of policies requiring masks in Louisiana.

 One year into the SARS-CoV-2 pandemic, Northwest Louisiana remembers how it started and how they lived through 2020.
 Read the latest on northwest Louisiana in the Natchitoches Times and the Shreveport Times.
 For statewide coverage, here's the Baton Rouge/New Orleans Advocate.